Skip to main content

 To register to vote in Garden City, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Wayne County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Garden City, contact the Wayne County Clerk's office for schedules and ballot information.

-Property records for Garden City, Michigan are maintained by the Delta County Assessor's Office and the Delta County Clerk and Recorder.
+Property records for Garden City, Michigan are maintained by the City of Garden City Assessor and the Delta County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Delta County, including parcels in Garden City.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Delta County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Delta County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Delta County offices at the county courthouse.
 The Delta County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Garden City, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Delta County Clerk's office issues marriage licenses and maintains marriage records for Delta County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.